-If you ever thought that a hair glaze and a gloss were interchangeable salon terms—you’re not alone.
-But, they’re actually not.
-Though they may sound the same, the color treatments have some significant differences and purposes for virgin and color-treated hair, so it’s super important to know the difference before your next trip to the salon.
+If you ever thought that a hair glaze and a hair gloss were interchangeable salon terms—you’re not alone.
+Though they may sound the same, these color treatments differ significantly and serve unique purposes for both virgin and colored hair.
+Knowing the benefits of each is vital before asking for one on your next trip to the salon.

 What is hair gloss?

 While hair gloss sounds like something that might simply add shine to your mane, it’s actually a demi-permanent hair color service.
 Demi-permanent hair color uses a developer or a low volume of hydrogen peroxide to gently open the hair's cuticle and deposit a wash of color that lasts anywhere from 12 to 24 shampoos.

 What does a gloss do to your hair?

 Hair gloss benefits are seemingly endless.
 Glosses can tone or enhance existing color, provide a darker color change, lowlight your hair, cover up grays, and give your strands a reflective shine.
 They can also help blend overgrown roots to diminish harsh lines of demarcation between permanent touch-ups.